If your child needs immediate medical attention and you cannot transport your child to Le Bonheur, call 911.

-The entrance to the Emergency Room (ER) is on Pauline Street near the corner of Pauline and Poplar Ave.
+The Emergency Room (ER) entrance is located on Pauline Street at the corner of Pauline Street and Poplar Avenue.
 It is open 24 hours a day.

-Free parking is located in front of the ER entrance, with overflow parking across the street.
+Free parking is located in front of the ER entrance.
+Overflow parking is available across the street.
 Security guards will assist you in parking when you arrive.

-Our ER is the area’s only Level 1 trauma center.
+Our ER is the area’s only Level 1 Pediatric Trauma Center.
 The sickest children are seen first in our ER.
 If possible, consult your pediatrician before bringing your child to the ER.

 During Your ER Visit

 When you arrive, your child will be assessed by an emergency medicine technician (EMT) and assigned to one of the following areas based on his or her symptoms or injury:

 - Fast Track – cares for children with minor ailments who can be treated quickly and sent home